sverweij/watskeburt/README.md

 also contains other extensions.

 ```
-Usage: cli [options] [revision]
+Usage: cli [options] [old-revision] [new-revision]

-lists files & their statuses since [revision].
+lists files & their statuses since [old-revision] or between [old-revision] and [new-revision].

--> When you don't pass a revision the revision defaults to the current one.
+-> When you don't pass a revision at all old-revision defaults to the current one.

 Options:
+  -T, --outputType <type>  what format to emit (choices: "json", "regex", default: "regex")
+  --trackedOnly            only take tracked files into account (default: false)
   -V, --version            output the version number
-  -T, --output-type <type>  json,regex (default: "regex")
-  --tracked-only            only take tracked files into account (default: false)
   -h, --help               display help for command
 ```

 ## 🇳🇱 what does 'watskeburt' mean?